Wardrop/Tombstone/README.md

 Requirements
 ------------
-* Ruby 1.9+ with RubyGems
+* Ruby 2.1+ with RubyGems
 * libxml2-dev and libxslt1-dev package is required to compile the 'nokogiri' gem.
 * FreeTDS 0.9.x or later is required to compile the required gem 'tiny_tds'.
-At the time of writing, 0.9.x was not available via apt-get.
-In this case, download the latest and most stable 0.9.x branch and compile.
-Configure with:
+  If not available via system package manager, download the latest and most stable 0.9.x branch and compile.
+Configure with: ./configure --enable-msdblib.
-  ./configure --enable-msdblib.
   FreeTDS 0.8.x will not work.
 Note, libsybdb5 is required at runtime by tiny_tds.
-  Install with: sudo apt-get install libsybdb5.
   ** For development on OS X using homebrew, install using `brew install freetds --with-msdblib`
 * imagemagick is required for thumbnail generation (apt-get install imagemagick or brew install imagemagick)